ConcreteMC/Alex/README.md

 Contributing
 ------------

 I'm looking for people that want to help me continue development on Alex.
-C# experience required.
+C# experience required, i'd obviously help you setup the client to get started and be there to answer any questions.

 * [Discord](https://discord.gg/txaahdU) - Join us on Discord!